vynious/optimise-throughput/readme.md

 ---
-### Benchmarking the client

-Using the below metrics we are able to get the current state of the DLQ and Main Queue to check if there is an existing bottleneck in processing the requests inside the queue, allowing us to check the risk of the requests inside the main queue timing out due to expired TTL.

-  - **Queue Monitoring**: Track main queue and DLQ sizes, processing rates, and retry statistics.

-  - **Queue Sizes**: Monitor and log the sizes of the main queue and DLQ at regular intervals.

-  - **Graveyard Metrics**: Monitor the number of requests that exceed the maximum retry limit and are moved to the graveyard.

----
 ### Solution: Queue Manager with Dead Letter Queue (DLQ)

 To improve request management, we introduce a **Queue Manager** that utilizes: